caneara/statistics/README.md

 # Statistics

-This package enables a Laravel application to maintain statistics of aggregated database records.
+This package enables a Laravel application to maintain aggregated statistics for database tables.
 It serves as a companion package to (and relies upon) [triggers](https://github.com/mattkingshott/triggers).

 ## Who is this for?